zinc-glaze/finalStudyBuddy/README.md

 The app utilizes React.js as a front end framework and integrates sound effects as React elements controlled by conditional rendering and using the react-sound npm package.

+The app also utilizes:
+* Bootstrap and custom CSS for styling and animations
+* Context to manage user registration and login

 ### Screenshots